+Turkey plans to drill offshore Cyprus in an area that the island claims as its exclusive economic zone.
 The U.S. and the EU are upset.
-Turkey has plans to drill offshore in an area that Cyprus claims as its exclusive economic zone.
 “This step is highly provocative and risks raising tensions in the region,” a U.S. State Department spokesperson told Reuters.
 “We urge Turkish authorities to halt these operations and encourage all parties to act with restraint.”

 It sounds like a lot of noise to me.
 Or is it the sound of a lot of “gas” as in the 3.45 tcm and 1.7 bln bbl of oil believed to lie in the Levant Basin.